Working Paper

 A Research Agenda to Examine the Political Economy of Digital Childhood

 This review investigates how the historical concept of a political economy of childhood might be usefully applied to children growing up in the digital age with a view to establishing an innovative research agenda.
-The review first defines what a political economy of digital childhood has meant historically in order to map working definitions.
-It then characterises research into the differing political economies of:

 • communications and the media